History of Carlos Boozer in Timeline

 On July 30, 2016, Carlos Boozer signed with the Guangdong Southern Tigers of the Chinese Basketball Association.

-December 18, 2017: Announced Retirement
+December 18, 2017: Announces retirement

 On December 18, 2017, Carlos Boozer announced his retirement from professional basketball.

-2017: Married Aneshka Dawn Smith
+2017: Married Aneshka

 On January 25, 2018, Carlos Boozer signed with the BIG3 league as a co-captain of the Ghost Ballers.
+He was later waived and picked up by 2018 Big3 champions Power.

-September 16, 2020: Graduated from Duke University
+September 16, 2020: Graduates from Duke University

 On September 16, 2020, Carlos Boozer graduated with a bachelor's degree from the Trinity College of Arts and Sciences of Duke University.

-2021: Divorced Aneshka Dawn Smith and Dated Natalie Rodriguez
+2021: Dated Natalie Rodriguez

 May 8, 2022: Attended Graduation Ceremony

-2024: Relationship with Natalie Rodriguez Ended
+2024: Ended Relationship with Natalie Rodriguez

-2025: Cameron Boozer Recruiting Class
+2025: Cameron Boozer College Commitment

-2025: Joined Utah Jazz Front Office
+2025: Joins Utah Jazz front office

 In May of 2025, Carlos Boozer joined the Utah Jazz front office.